Updated by Hugo on Jul 05, 2026 3110 Views

-Outdated or corrupted keyboard drivers can cause several issues, from unresponsive keys to incorrect key mappings or even a completely non-functional keyboard.
-Keeping your keyboard drivers up to date is essential for ensuring smooth and efficient performance on your Windows 10 device.
-This guide will walk you through various methods to update your keyboard drivers and fix any keyboard-related issues.
+Outdated or corrupted keyboard drivers can cause several issues, including unresponsive keys, incorrect key mapping, or even a completely non-functional keyboard.
+Keeping your drivers up to date is essential for ensuring smooth and reliable performance on your Windows 10 device.
+This guide will walk you through different methods to update your keyboard drivers and help you fix common keyboard-related issues quickly and effectively.

 Update Keyboard Driver via Device Manager